-Lucy Jung (Innovation Design Engineering, 2014) overcame a brain tumour to develop a revolutionary device for people with Parkinson’s.
+Lucy Jung (Innovation Design Engineering, 2014) on developing a revolutionary device for people with Parkinson’s.

 Interview: Lucy Jolin / Photography: Hannah Maule-ffinch